AP World Language and Culture Revisions

 Will there be new practice exams and AP Classroom resources for the revised world language and culture courses?

 Yes.
-One new practice exam, including a sample course project, will be available in summer 2026.
+One new practice exam, including a sample course project, is now available in AP Classroom.
 We’ll update other AP Classroom resources throughout the 2026-27 school year.

 What professional learning opportunities will be available to help teachers prepare for the revised world language and culture courses?